khicago/markit/docs/faq.md

 ### What is MarkIt?

-MarkIt is a next-generation extensible markup parser for Go that supports both XML and HTML parsing with high performance and flexibility.
-It provides a unified API for parsing various markup formats with configurable options.
+MarkIt is an extensible markup parser for Go that supports both XML and HTML parsing with a unified approach.
+It provides configurable options for parsing different markup formats with a consistent API.

 ### How is MarkIt different from other Go XML/HTML parsers?